-Requires five (5) acres minimum in agricultural or pasture use and a five (5) year history of agricultural or pasture use.
+Requires five (5) acres minimum in agricultural or pasture use.
 Must be devoted to the bona fide production for sale of plants and animals useful to man under uniform standards prescribed by the Commissioner of Agriculture and Consumer Services, or when devoted to and meeting the requirements and qualifications for payments or other compensation pursuant to a soil conservation program under an agreement with an agency of the federal government.

-Requires five (5) acres minimum in horticultural use and a five (5) year history of horticultural use.
+Requires five (5) acres minimum in horticultural use.
 Must be devoted to the bona fide production for sale of fruits of all kinds, vegetables, nursery and floral products under uniform standards prescribed by the Commissioner of Agriculture and Consumer Services, or devoted to and meetings requirements and qualifications for payment or other compensation pursuant to a soil conservation program under an agreement with an agency of the federal government.